Team-Sneakymouse/SneakyPrototypeKit/README.md

 ## Usage

-1. `/prototype create` - Start the item creation process
+1. `/prototypekit` - Start the item creation process
 2. `/prototypekitreload` - Reload the plugin configuration
 3. Follow the interactive UI to:
    - Choose between item, food, or drink